ClaudioZandonella/PRDA/README.md

 Performs a prospective or retrospective design analysis given a plausible value of effect size to evaluate inferential risks (i.e., power, Type M error, and Type S error) related to the study design.

-`PRDAbeta` package can be used for Personson's correlation between two variables or mean comparisons  (one-sample, paired, two-samples, and Welch's *t*-test) considering a palusible value of $\rho$ or Cohen's *d* respectively.
+`PRDAbeta` package can be used for Personson's correlation between two variables or mean comparisons  (one-sample, paired, two-samples, and Welch's *t*-test) considering a plausible value of $\rho$ or Cohen's *d* respectively.

 ### Set up